SeeminglyScience/PSValueWildcard/README.md

 }
 ```

+## Why

+I made this because I really like using the [Span&lt;T&gt;] API these days.
+If I'm making something, then
+it's often for PowerShell.
+And if it's for PowerShell, I often want to support wildcard matching.
+In
+order to do that, I end up allocating *a whole bunch* of strings that I wouldn't have to otherwise
+just trying to find an item.

+That's why I built it, but here's a few scenarios where you might consider this library:

+1. You're already using [Span&lt;T&gt;]
+2. You're building an application where you want to support PowerShell style wildcard patterns,
+   but do not want to reference all of [System.Management.Automation]
+3. You feel that [WildcardPattern] is too slow or allocates too much

 ## About heap allocations

 This library attempts to achieve zero heap allocations, however there are a few circumstances